Ted Weiss Federal Building: Previous uses

 Prior to the settlement of New Amsterdam (now New York City) in the 17th century, the site was largely a ravine that drained into Collect Pond in the northeast.
 The surrounding area contains evidence of the interments of individuals, mostly of African descent.
 Interments may have begun as early as the 17th century.
 These corpses were part of a cemetery called the Negros Burial Ground, which operated until the 1790s.
 During the next two centuries, historians were aware of the burial ground's existence but had believed that the corpses were destroyed.
-The section of the Negros Burial Ground between Duane and Reade Streets, east of Broadway, was initially lower than the surrounding ground.
+The section of the Negros Burial Ground between Duane and Reade streets, east of Broadway, was initially lower than the surrounding ground.
 The land was raised by up to 25 ft, and subsequent buildings' foundations were relatively shallow, thus preserving this section of the cemetery.

 Much of the block had been developed with wood-and-brick houses in the late 18th and early 19th centuries.
 These structures were gradually converted for commercial use in the 1820s and 1830s, and larger commercial buildings had been built on the site by the 1850s.
 The Broadway portion of the site had contained several 10- to 16-story buildings, which were built in the late 1890s and demolished in the 1960s and 1970s.
 The commercial buildings on Reade Street were also razed around 1970.
-These structures had been demolished to make way for a large municipal building that was never built.
-Some of the commercial buildings on Duane Street remained until 1991, when they were demolished to make way for the current building.
+All of the structures on Broadway and Reade Street had been demolished to make way for a large municipal building that was never built.
+Some of the commercial buildings on Duane Street remained until 1991, when they were demolished to make way for the current edifice.

 Architecture

 The Ted Weiss Federal Building was designed by Hellmuth Obata & Kassabaum (HOK), with Raquel Ramati Associates as the design consultant.
 In addition, Tishman Construction was the general contractor.
 John T. Livingston of the Linpro Company developed the building for the General Services Administration (GSA).
-The Ted Weiss Federal Building is designed in a modernized Federal style, with elements of the postmodern style.
+The Ted Weiss Federal Building is designed in a modernized Federal style with postmodern elements.
 It measures 34 stories tall and reaches 475 ft above ground level.

 Form and facade

 The building is divided into two parts: an office tower and a three-story special function facility.
 The office building contains 30 office stories, two mechanical penthouse levels above grade, and two parking levels below grade.

 The base of the Weiss Federal Building was planned with a four-story, 25 ft colonnade on Duane Street, facing north toward the Javits Federal Building.
 The design of the colonnade was simplified during the design process.
 Daniel Dolan of HOK, the primary architect, objected to the modification, saying that the simplified colonnade would resemble a "shopping mall skylight".
-The high-rise structure is enclosed with Deer Isle granite, pre-fabricated, panelized, cladding system with punched aluminum windows.
-Crowning the entire building is an open barrel vaulted cage, placed atop a granite-sheathed, box-shaped penthouse housing the mechanical systems for the building.
-At the top of the building is a curved colonnade.
+The high-rise structure is enclosed with Deer Isle granite and a pre-fabricated, panelized, cladding system with punched aluminum windows.
+There is a curved colonnade on the facade below the roof.
+Above the roof is an open barrel-vaulted cage, placed atop a granite-sheathed, box-shaped penthouse housing the mechanical systems for the building.